-In accordance with NEPA and ER 200-2-2, USACE initiated the environmental compliance and review process for the Blue Mountain Lake Master Plan revision project.
 This EA is being prepared to identify potential direct, indirect, and cumulative impacts related to implementation of the Master Plan.
-The process of determining the scope, focus, and content of a NEPA document is known as "scoping" and this occurs at the start of the process.
+The process of determining the scope, focus, and content of a NEPA document is known as "scoping" and this occurs at the initial phases of development of the Master Plan.
 Scoping is a useful tool to obtain information from the public and governmental agencies in order to help set the parameters of issues to focus on and analyze.

-The Nimrod Lake Master Plan is being revised concurrently with the Blue Mountain Lake Master Plan.
+The Blue Mountain Lake Master Plan was revised concurrently with the Nimrod Lake Master Plan.
 While these revised plans will be prepared as individual, lake-specific documents, each with its own accompanying EA, public review periods will be held concurrently for both of the projects.
 Nimrod Lake and Blue Mountain Lake are close in proximity and likely see public visitation from similar entities.
 Tribal Nation and resource agency interests also overlap.
 To streamline the public involvement process, outreach efforts and public comment opportunities will be advertised and occur simultaneously for both MP revision efforts.